IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

-Watkins is a supporter of Palestine, a critic of Israel, and has regularly shouted “Free Palestine!” on his gaming livestreams.
-In June 2024, he donated $50,000 to the Palestine Children's Relief Fund.

-On August 3, 2024, Watkins performed a live-streamed stunt where he jumped over two speeding luxury cars in Miami.
-The stream was then deleted on August 5, due to violating YouTube's Terms of Service.
+On August 3, 2024, Watkins performed a live-streamed stunt where he jumped over two speeding supercars in Miami.
+The stream was then deleted on August 5 due to violating YouTube's Terms of Service.
 While on tour in Southeast Asia, he surpassed 30 million subscribers and accumulated a total of 110 million views for the duration of the trip.
-One of Watkins' livestreams, titled "IRL Stream in Indonesia", marked the first time an English-speaking streamer has received one million concurrent viewers in a livestream.
+One of Watkins's livestreams, titled "IRL Stream in Indonesia", marked the first time an English-speaking streamer had received one million concurrent viewers in a livestream.

-In November 2024, Watkins lost an exhibition 50 meter race against 2024 Summer Olympics men's 100 metres gold medalist Noah Lyles.
+In November 2024, Watkins lost an exhibition 50-meter race against 2024 Summer Olympics men's 100 meters gold medalist Noah Lyles.
 The competition was refereed and organized by MrBeast.
 On November 22, Watkins began his tour of Australia and New Zealand.
-On November 26, It was announced that Watkins would be the president of the U.S. version of Baller League, a six-a-side soccer league.
+On November 26, it was announced that Watkins would become the president of the U.S. version of Baller League, a six-a-side soccer league.
 Later that month, he was ranked first by Complex Networks in its list of "The 25 Best Streamers Right Now".

 In December 2024, Watkins was nominated for and won the "Get Off Your A** Award (Best IRL Streamer)", "Best International Streamer", and "Streamer of the Year" awards of the 2024 Streamer Awards.
-Later that month he won the "Most Influential Soccer Creator" award of the GOAL Champions Awards.
+Later that month he won the "Most Influential Soccer Creator" award of the Goal Champions Awards.